RoboMaster: ICRA AI Challenge

-The ICRA RoboMaster AI Challenge (人工智能挑战赛) is jointly hosted by DJI and the International Conference on Robotics and Automation (ICRA), and organized by RoboMaster Organizing Committee in conjunction with the Institute of Electrical and Electronics Engineers (IEEE).
+The ICRA RoboMaster AI Challenge (人工智能挑战赛) is organized by RoboMaster Organizing Committee in conjunction with the Institute of Electrical and Electronics Engineers (IEEE).
 The competition adopts the form of “autonomous robot shooting confrontation”, in a venue that full of functional booby traps.
 The participating teams need to use the official robot platform to conduct motion planning and control, by letting the robots independently sensing the environmental information and making decisions regarding the situations on the field, launch projectiles at their opponents.
 At the end of the game, the team with the highest remaining hit points win.

 The competition is held in a different country every year to further expand its influence in the field of international robotics, attracting a large number of top universities and research institutions from around the world to participate.
 The annual robotics challenge was previously held in Singapore (2017), Brisbane (2018), Montreal (2019).

 RoboMaster Youth Tournament

-Following the successful 5-year run of the RoboMaster Robotics Competition, the RoboMaster Youth Tournament (机甲大师青少年挑战赛, "RoboMaster youth challenge competition"), a brand-new competition targeted at underage participants, was launched by DJI in early 2020.
-A simplified form of the main Robotics Competition, the Youth Tournament involves teams of primary/secondary school students divided into two categories: Junior (age 9-15) and Senior (age 15–19).
+Following the successful 5-year run of the RoboMaster Robotics Competition, the RoboMaster Youth Tournament (机甲大师青少年挑战赛, "RoboMaster youth challenge competition"), a brand-new competition targeted at underage participants was launched in early 2020.
+A simplified form of the main Robotics Competition, the Youth Tournament involves teams of primary/secondary school students divided into two categories: Junior (age 9–15) and Senior (age 15–19).
 The early concept for the 2020 season include two commercial RoboMaster S1 educational robots (designed as "Standard"), one RoboMaster EP robot (designated as "Engineer") and one Ryze Tello EDU mini-drone (designated as "Aerial").
 The opposing teams will engage in 4-on-4 tactical shooting battles with their self-developed/modified robots, as well as completing multiple on-field tasks such as projectile reloading by the Engineer, automated target recognition, line-tracking and power rune activation by the Standards, and breaching base armors by the Aerial.
 If the bases of both teams are still surviving after the end of the match, the team with the highest remaining base HP will be the winner.

 The Youth Tournament focuses on building the theoretical engineering knowledge and AI application skills among STEM-talented youths, and helping them progress from grasping robotic basics and simple programming to mastering AI and robot control theory.
 Its competitive format is a test of the participants’ adaptability, troubleshooting and problem-solving skills, as well as the participants’ teamwork and sense of responsibility.